Interdisciplinary Graduate Degrees & Certificates

 Comparative Literature is a Master of Arts and Ph.D. granting program that offers students the opportunity to study literatures and cultures from a variety of comparative and interdisciplinary approaches.
 Students are expected to study with faculty in multiple languages, from the English department and the School of Languages and Cultures, and may take classes in a variety of critical theories, literatures and subjects.
 Associated Comparative Literature faculty members include specialists in Literatures of the Americas, Asia, Europe, and the Middle East, along with Philosophy, Rhetorical Theory, and Women's Studies.
 Students are also encouraged to take classes from across the College of Liberal Arts curriculum to gain a better understanding of their chosen field.

-The Purdue University Linguistics Program prepares students in the scholarly study of language as the most important human faculty.
-The Program awards the master's and doctoral degrees in linguistics to students who successfully complete the requirements for each degree.
+The Purdue University Department of Linguistics prepares students in the scholarly study of language as the most important human faculty.
+The department awards the master's and doctoral degrees in linguistics to students who successfully complete the requirements for each degree.

 The Purdue Philosophy and Literature Program allows graduate students to develop an individual plan of study that lies at the intersection of the fields of philosophy and literature, broadly conceived.
 It seeks to foster critical and independent thinking while providing cohesive professional training.